HSRA Research Experiences

 Students will learn to use powerful Data Science tools in Python like Jupyter Notebooks, NumPy, SciPy, MatPlotLib, and Pandas, and will apply these tools to datasets that professional astronomers use like SDSS (Sloan Digital Sky Survey), NED (NASA Extragalactic Database), and GAIA.
 The concepts in astronomy that students will be dealing with are simple and deep - and students will spend time developing the necessary programming and data analysis skills in order to deepen our understanding of the universe and our place in it.

-Urban Ecosystems: Austin Water Quality
+Urban Ecosystems: Ecology

 Investigate human impact on the quality of Austin watersheds.